 Following the re-entry of Bourque 1 and the drilling of Bourque 3 carried out in fall 2016, the technical team analyzed the information collected during drilling and completed the end of well drilling reports during the quarter.
-The pressure data recorders installed in two wells in December 2016 were recovered on May 17, 2017 and the data were transmitted to Petro Management, which issued its final report on June 19, 2017.
+The pressure data recorders installed in two wells in December 2016 were recovered on May 17, 2017.
+The data was then transmitted to Petro Management Group which issued its final report on June 19, 2017.

-The results from Bourque No. 1 well reveal the presence of an oil column that shows that the Forillon formation from that well is a reservoir containing light oil and associated gas.
-A specific depth sampling procedure will be required to determine whether it is light oil or gas condensate.
-The analyses of the pressure buildup data reveal that the initial reservoir pressure was 9,065 kPa and at the end of the closure period was 8,823 kPa.
-A diagnostic derivative analysis was performed on the pressure buildup data, and a good match was obtained by applying a horizontal well in a dual porosity reservoir model.
-The shape of the derivative suggests that the Bourque No. 1 well reservoir is mainly formed of carbonate in a naturally fractured formation and consists of matrix blocks feeding open fissures.
+The results of Bourque No. 1 well indicates the presence of an oil column demonstrating that the Forillon formation on the property is a reservoir containing light oil and associated gas.
+A specific depth sampling procedure will be required to define if it is light oil or gas condensate.
+The analysis of the pressure buildup data reveals that the initial reservoir pressure was 9,065 kPa and 8,823 kPa at the end of the closure period.
+A diagnostic derivative analysis of the log-log plot-flow regime identification has been performed on the pressure buildup data and a good match was obtained by applying a horizontal well in a dual porosity reservoir model.
+The shape of the derivative suggests that the Bourque No. 1 reservoir is formed of mainly tight carbonate-naturally fractured formation-and consists of matrix blocks feeding open fissures.

-The results from Bourque No. 3 well show that the production tubing is filled with water up to the measured depth of 536 m, which corresponds to a water vertical column of 762 m.
+The results for the Bourque No. 3 well show that the production tubing is filled with water up to the measured depth of 536 m, which corresponds to a water vertical column of 762 m.
 This water column is surmounted with non-pressurized gas.
-The analysis of pressure buildup data reveals that the initial reservoir pressure of the well is around 8,234 kPa.
+The analysis of pressure buildup data reveals that the initial reservoir pressure is around 8,234 kPa.

-As disclosed in the "Highlights and recent developments" section, the operations on these two wells have established the presence of oil and gas in the reservoir, but have also revealed that the reservoir is tight and will require some additional work to allow commercial production.
-To continue the assessment of the Bourque project, Pétrolia as the operator will propose to its partners (Ressources Québec and TUGLIQ Energy Corp.) the following exploration program in chronological order:
+As disclosed in the "Highlights and recent developments" section, the operations on these two wells have established the presence of oil and gas in the reservoir.
+It has also revealed that the reservoir is tight and will require some additional work to allow an economic production.
+To continue the assessment of the Bourque project, Pétrolia, as the operator, and its partners (Ressources Québec inc. and Tuliq Énergie S.A.R.F.) have agreed to implement the exploration program in the following chronological order:

-- Resume the production test on the Bourque HZ No. 1 R1 well by using a swabbing unit to better quantify reservoir productivity, take a depth sample (PVT) and check the pressure regime. - Resume the production test on the Bourque HZ No. 3 well by using a swabbing unit. - Re-evaluate project resources by integrating the data of these two wells and 3D seismic data (reprocessed after Sproule's initial evaluation). - Study the best options for stimulation and completion.
+- Resume the production test on the Bourque HZ No. 1 R1 well by using a swabbing unit to better quantify reservoir productivity, take a depth sample (PVT) and check the pressure regime. - Resume the production test of the Bourque HZ No. 3 well by using a swabbing unit. - Re-evaluate the resources by integrating the data of these two wells and 3D seismic data (reprocessed after Sproule's initial evaluation). - Study the best options for stimulation and completion.